Project-626/nav_launch/README.md

 # nav_launch
-Launch files and configs for navigation for use with P626.
+Navigation launch files and configs for use with P626.